Why Everyone Is Talking About That Insane R. Kelly Song Today

 "Take my career and turn it upside down," one line reads. "'Cause you mad I've got some girlfriends."

-He also addressed the child pornography charges he went to trial for in 2008, writing "I admit I fuck with all the ladies, that's both older and young ladies (ladies, yeah) / But tell me how they call it pedophile because that shit is crazy."
+He also addressed the child pornography charges he went to trial for in 2008, writing: "I admit I fuck with all the ladies, that's both older and young ladies (ladies, yeah) / But tell me how they call it paedophile because that shit is crazy."

 A little later in the song, he addresses the sex cult accusations specifically: